When To Seek Help: Trust-Aware Assistance Seeking in Human-Supervised Autonomy: Introduction

 An early version of this work~\cite{DHM-ER-VS:22e} was presented at the 2023 American Control Conference.
 In addition to the results in~\cite{DHM-ER-VS:22e}, this paper reports results from experiments with a significantly larger number of participants, reports uncertainty in the model fits, grounds the computational model by establishing an isomorphism between model predictions and survey responses, and provides a more detailed discussion.

 The paper is structured as follows.
 Section~\ref{sec:int_task} defines the collaborative object collection task.
 Section~\ref{sec:Trust-Aware} reviews key ideas of IOHMM and POMDP and discusses the design of the optimal trust-aware assistance-seeking policy.
 The estimated human behavioral model and its implications are described in Section~\ref{sec:Model}.
-Using the human-in-the-loop experiment, the trust-aware and trust-agnostic policies are compared in Section~\ref{sec:Results}, Section~\ref{sec:discussion} provides an elaborated discussion related to our results and we conclude in Section~\ref{sec:conclusion}.
+Using the human-in-the-loop experiment, the trust-aware and trust-agnostic policies are compared in Section~\ref{sec:Results}, Section~\ref{sec:discussion} provides an elaborated discussion related to our results, we conclude in Section~\ref{sec:conclusion}, and Section~\ref{sec:appendix} presents supplementary materials in the Appendix.